cartesian product

 • transitive, i.e.

-The relationship in the example above is not an equivalence relation (3 would need a self-loop and 1,3 would need to be connected symmetrically).
+The relationship in this example is not an equivalence relation (3 would need a self-loop and 1,3 would need to be connected symmetrically).

 Equivalence class